Throwback Thursday camping at Michigan Holland state park

 Good morning Campers!

 If you’ve read some of my early posts you know I’m not a big fan of the great outdoors.
 Oh, I love to be in my garden and a walk on the beach is one of my all time favorite things.
 But at night give me my nice king size bed and electric blanket if I need it and that’s my idea of comfort!
 Since I’ve moved to America 8 years ago I have spent exactly 2 nights in a tent.
 And that was one night too many!
 The first night was quite nice but on the second one, I froze!
 That was several years ago and I’m just now starting to feel my toes again!
 So when we went to Holland, Michigan to visit their annual Tulip Festival I was a bit nervous because we were going to try camping again!
+II was planning on buying a new tent and a portable toilet from here.
 But my step-daughter has come to my rescue.
 She just bought a huge camping trailer and invited us to stay with her and her fiancé.
+She did say she spent a while looking through rv marine batteries to find the best one, but it was definitely worth it!
 This thing is pretty much a house on wheels!
 It has moving walls to make it bigger when you’re parked for the night.
 There’s a bathroom with a shower, a nice kitchen, air conditioning and a big heater!
 It even has a fireplace!
 OK, it’s an electric one but still, now you’re talking about my kind of camping.

 So with that problem solved all I had to do was enjoy myself.
 I’m VERY experienced for that!
 There are all kinds of campgrounds to choose from.
 We wanted to be near the festival area and as luck would have it there is a Michigan State Park right next to Holland.
 This city is right next to Lake Michigan and the park is too.
 In fact the park is also just across the road from the much smaller Lake Macatawa.
 So we got 2 lakes for the price of 1!
 We were only staying one night because I was still nervous about the whole camping thing so after we went to the Tulip Festival on Saturday afternoon we drove back to the park to have dinner and relax.
 Holland State Park is actually 2 parks; one near each lake.
 So after dinner we went to the other park to watch the sunset.
 OMG!
 I wish I had gone there earlier!
 What a great beach!
 It was wide with powdery white sand.
 Of course in early May no one was swimming yet.
 It hadn’t been too long ago that the lake was covered in ice!
 But the weather was summery and there were lots of people relaxing and playing on the beach and watching the sun set over Lake Michigan.